 The policy covers residential homes for 10 years against latent defects in the build and design of the home.
 According to the Council of Mortgage Lenders, the warranty doesn’t just apply to new builds but also to conversions, extensions and renovations.

 Non-Negligent JCT 21.2.1 Insurance

 This policy provides cover against damage to neighbouring properties during the renovation process.
-Even though hired contractors will have their own liability insurance, it may not cover this type of damage, so home owners need their own liability policy to cover the gap.
-Non-negligent cover insures against damage caused by subsidence, collapse, vibration, and lowering ground water, etc.
+Even though hired contractors will have their own liability insurance, it may not cover this type of damage, so homeowners need their own liability policy to cover the gap.
+Non-negligent cover insures against damage caused by subsidence, collapse, vibration, lowering groundwater, etc.

 It’s estimated that 300,000 homes are renovated, extended or converted every year, if you are going to join their ranks, it’s your responsibility to ensure that you are properly protected against all conceivable risks associated with the building process.
 Remember to buy cover before you start renovating your home, not only to ensure that all risks are covered but also to ensure that you get the best rates possible.